pmark/create-node-ts-esm/README.md

 # create-node-ts-esm-jest

 This is a project scaffolding tool that sets up a basic ESM NodeJS project with TypeScript, Jest and ESLint.
+Includes top-level await and automatic test running.

 ## Getting Started